aproposorg/hard_sydr/README.md

 - Go to your x86 machine.
 Open Vivado in GUI mode.
 - Create a new project with KV260 as the target board.
 - Proceed the project creation without adding the source file.
-- Now you entered a new layout, on your left you can see the steps for compilation flow, now choose the `tcl` file in our repo and run
+- Now you have entered a new layout, on your left you can see the steps for compilation flow now choose the `tcl` file in our repo and run
     `Tool -> Run TCL scrips -> make_hard_sydr_block_design.tcl`
 - Now add the IP into your system.
 Note, it might be tricky here.
 - From the left panel, open `IP catalog`.
-- Right click to add `IP repository`, then right-click to `Add IP to repository`
+- Right-click to add `IP repository`, then right-click to `Add IP to repository`
 - Add `hls_ip_hsydr_2311162147.zip` into the block diagram you just created from `tcl` file
 - Make the connections
     ```